 Stephen Spender (1909-1995) was an English poet and an essayist.
 He left University College, Oxford without taking a degree and went to Berlin in 1930.
 Spender took a keen interest in politics and declared himself to be a socialist and pacifist.
 Books by Spender include Poems of Dedication, The Edge of Being, The Creative Element, The Struggle of the Modern and an autobiography, World Within World.
 In, 'An Elementary School Classroom in a Slum', he has concentrated on themes of social injustice and class inequalities.

-Tyrolese valley - Pertaining to the Tyrol, an Austrian Alpine province in its sides for tombs.
+Tyrolese valley - pertaining to the Tyrol, an Austrian Alpine province

+Catacombs - a long underground gallery with excavations in its sides for tombs.
 The name catacombs, before the seventeenth century was applied to the sub-terranean cemeteries, near Rome